 The bottom portion shows two different species, which have an identical gene order in their mitochondrial genomes.

-There is still a lot to be learned about the diversity of algal organellar genomes.
-I will soon be looking for students to work with me on characterizing more algal genomes – a great opportunity to learn a variety of bioinformatic methods!
+There is still a lot to be learned about the diversity of algal organellar genomes and studying them is a great opportunity to learn a variety of bioinformatic methods!